Chanakya: Narrative

 According to the Buddhist legend, the Nanda emperors who preceded Chandragupta were robbers-turned-rulers.
 Chanakya (IAST: Cāṇakka in Mahavamsa) was a Brahmin from Takkāsila (Takshashila).
 He was well-versed in three Vedas and politics.
 He was born with canine teeth, which were believed to be a mark of royalty.
 His mother feared that he would neglect her after becoming an emperor.
 To pacify her, Chanakya broke his teeth.

 Chanakya had an ugly appearance, accentuated by his broken teeth and crooked feet.
-One day, the Emperor Dhana Nanda organized an alms-giving ceremony for Brahmins.
+One day, the Emperor Dhana Nanda organised an alms-giving ceremony for Brahmins.
 Chanakya went to Pupphapura (Pushpapura) to attend this ceremony.
 Disgusted by his appearance, the emperor ordered him to be thrown out of the assembly.
 Chanakya broke his sacred thread in anger, and cursed the emperor.
 The emperor ordered his arrest, but Chanakya escaped in the disguise of an Ājīvika.
 He befriended Dhananada's son Pabbata, and instigated him to seize the throne.
 With help of a signet ring given by the prince, Chanakya fled the palace through a secret door.

 Chanakya escaped to the Vinjha forest.
 There, he made 800 million gold coins (kahapanas), using a secret technique that allowed him to turn 1 coin into 8 coins.
 After hiding this money, he started searching for a person worthy of replacing Dhana Nanda.
 One day, he saw a group of children playing: the young Chandragupta (called Chandagutta in Mahavamsa) played the role of an emperor, while other boys pretended to be vassals, ministers, or robbers.
 The "robbers" were brought before Chandragupta, who ordered their limbs to be cut off, but then miraculously re-attached them.
 Chandragupta had been born in a royal family, but was brought up by a hunter after his father was killed by an usurper, and the devatas caused his mother to abandon him.
 Astonished by the boy's miraculous powers, Chanakya paid 1000 gold coins to his foster-father, and took Chandragupta away, promising to teach him a trade.

 Chanakya had two potential successors to Dhana Nanda: Pabbata and Chandragupta.
 He gave each of them an amulet to be worn around the neck with a woolen thread.
 One day, he decided to test them.
 While Chandragupta was asleep, he asked Pabbata to remove Chandragupta's woolen thread without breaking it and without waking up Chandragupta.
 Pabbata failed to accomplish this task.
 Some time later, when Pabbata was sleeping, Chanakya challenged Chandragupta to complete the same task.
 Chandragupta retrieved the woolen thread by cutting off Pabbata's head.
 For the next seven years, Chanakya trained Chandragupta for imperial duties.
 When Chandragupta became an adult, Chanakya dug up his hidden treasure of gold coins, and assembled an army.